flaming-cl/flaming-cl.github.io/source/_posts/recursion-iteration-and-function-abstraction-md.md

 const incAndCube = (x) => cube(inc(x));
 ```
-Oops, you might feel like this doesn't make any difference.
-No worries, I feel the same way.
+Oops, you might feel like it doesn't make any difference.
+To be honest, I feel the same way.
 But don't worry, the process of iterative improvement often starts with small steps that may seem trivial.
 By continuously refining our code, we can achieve more extensible and reusable solutions.

 ### Recursion